rvion/CushyStudio/README.md

 ![](docs/static/img/screenshots/2023-10-19-00-31-02.png)

--   ✅ embedded Civitai browser
+-   ✅ Embedded Civitai browser
 -   ✅ Civitai custom ComfyUI Nodes support
--   ✅ dedicated Civitai input widgets to augment your own actions
+-   ✅ Dedicated Civitai input widgets to augment your own actions

-## Built-in full-featured Image editor
+## Built-in full-featured Image Editor

-Layers, efects, masks, blending modes, ...and more.
+Layers, effects, masks, blending modes, ...and more.
 Always one click away

 ![](docs/static/img/screenshots/2023-10-18-22-51-22.png)

 ## Easy to extend

-👉 In case you have a problem, can you check the logs and report what you see ?
+👉 In case you have a problem, check the logs and report what you see

 <details>
-  <summary>click here to see how to reveal the debug console</summary>
+  <summary> Click here to see how to reveal the debug console</summary>

 ![](docs/static/img/screenshots/2023-10-03-22-36-49.png)

 </details>

-## 3. create your own Actions to streamline any image or video production
+## 3. Create your own Actions to streamline any image or video production

 ![](docs/static/img/screenshots/2023-09-29-22-35-25.png)